Intrusive Thoughts vs. Intuition

 What Are Intrusive Thoughts?

 Intrusive thoughts are unwanted, repetitive mental images, impulses, or ideas that arise without intention and feel distressing or disturbing.
+They are not desires, predictions, or intuition.

 Intrusive thoughts are often rooted in: